Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 There are many approaches for writing parsers for context-free languages.
 Most language tools you know are built using manual recursive-descent parsers, parser generator frameworks, or parser combinators.

-Parser combinators, as a concept, revolves around representing each parser as a modular function that takes on some input and produces either a successful result or an error:
+The concept of parser combinators revolves around representing each parser as a modular function that takes on some input and produces either a successful result or an error:

 ```javascript
 f(input) -> (result, inputRemainder) | (error)